Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel.rst

 Activation Checkpointing
 ========================

-Activation checkpointing reduces GPU memory usage by avoiding the storing of intermediate activation tensors in selected layers.
-The tradoff is that computation cost for the backpropagation increases, as the dropped activations need to be recomputed.
+Activation checkpointing reduces GPU memory usage by avoiding the storage of intermediate activation tensors in selected layers.
+The tradeoff is that computation cost for the backpropagation increases, as the dropped activations need to be recomputed.

 Enable checkpointing on large layers (like Transformers) by providing the layer class/type to the strategy: